south-lacrosse/www-dev/docs/web-server.md

 * `media-www2stg.sh` - copy production media files to staging
 * `mysql-stg` - open a MySQL client to the staging database
 * `mysql-www` - open a MySQL client to the production database
+* `table-sizes.sh` - display size of all tables in the production database, so WordPress, fixtures, history etc.
 * `website-versions.sh` - show which Git commits the production and staging websites are on

 Note: both production and staging use the `south-lacrosse/www` Git repository, so to update the code use the normal Git commands.